megabert/check_lsi_raid_patch/README.md

 a critical state if there is no bbu or a failed bbu. (bbu is short hand for "battery backup unit" or "cache vault").
-The patch disables the bbu check, so a nonexistent bbu does not cause the check to report critical.
+The patch disables the bbu check, so a nonexistent bbu does not cause the check to report a critical state.
 If you want to have the bbu check enabled, change line 1185 in check_lsi_raid
 to: